 This project utilized an Integrated Project Delivery (IPD).
 BMC is the first academic medical center in Massachusetts to use IPD and the largest to employ IPD in New England.

 BMC accommodates 140,000 patients in its consolidated Emergency Department, the busiest in New England.
 A transportation bridge was constructed to connect the Emergency Department to the helipad.

-Acentech is providing room acoustics, sound isolation, mechanical system noise and vibration control, structural dynamics vibration consulting services for a variety of spaces: patient rooms, operating rooms, MRIs, central processing department, staff lounges, offices, ultrasound rooms, radiology reading rooms, consult rooms, exam rooms, waiting rooms, CT rooms, trauma rooms, on-call rooms, PACU, pre-op areas, observation rooms, chapel, and conference rooms.
+Acentech provided room acoustics, sound isolation, mechanical system noise and vibration control, structural dynamics vibration consulting services for a variety of spaces: patient rooms, operating rooms, MRIs, central processing department, staff lounges, offices, ultrasound rooms, radiology reading rooms, consult rooms, exam rooms, waiting rooms, CT rooms, trauma rooms, on-call rooms, PACU, pre-op areas, observation rooms, chapel, and conference rooms.